How to decide which type of hosting you need for your website

 When you’re setting up your website, you’re faced with a multitude of decisions about domain names, extensions, content, design and functionality.
 In addition to all that, you need to decide where your online home will be.
 In other words, what type of hosting is best for your site.

-Fortunately, there is a perfect hosting solution for everyone, whether you’re building a site to show off your portfolio, to market a killer blog or to sell products online.
+Fortunately, there is a perfect hosting solution for everyone, whether you’re building a site to show off your portfolio, write a great blog, or to sell products online.

 In this post, we’ll break down the main types of web hosting that are available to you so you can have an easier time deciding which one’s right for your website.

-Great for: Beginners with little to no technical knowledge, your first website and small businesses, tight budgets, sites with low-to-medium site traffic.
+Great for: Beginners with little to no technical knowledge; your first website; small businesses; tight budgets; sites with low-to-medium site traffic.

 Shared hosting is exactly what it sounds like – you share the server with other site owners.
-Think of it as renting a room in a flat and sharing it and as well as the costs with your roommates.
+Think of it as renting a room in a flat and sharing it, as well as the costs, with your roommates.

-So, for example, if you’re a blogger or a small business owner on a tight budget, and you need get your site online, shared hosting is your best bet.
+For example, if you’re a blogger or a small business owner on a tight budget, and you need get your site online, shared hosting is a good choice.

 Here are a few reasons why:

-- It’s budget-friendly.
-It’s the most affordable option to get your website online.
+- It’s budget friendly.
+It’s usually the most affordable option to get your website online.

 - It’s easy to use.
 Shared hosting plans are usually created with beginners in mind.
 This means that you’ll be able to handle day-to-day tasks like setting up email addresses, adding users and installing apps from a simple to use control panel.

-- You don’t need to worry about the technical stuff.
-If you’re not experienced with managing a website or the technical aspects of hosting a site, with shared hosting you don’t need to worry about any of that.
-That’s because the server maintenance is completely taken care of by your hosting provider (i.e., a hosting provider such as 123 Reg).
+- You don’t (always) need to worry about the technical stuff.
+If you’re not experienced with managing a website or the technical aspects of hosting a site, with shared hosting you might not need to worry about any of that.
+Look for a plan where the server maintenance is completely taken care of by your hosting provider (such as 123 Reg).

 Now, there are also downsides to shared hosting.
 Just like your roommates’ behaviour can frustrate or affect you, sharing a server with other users also means their site’s behaviour may affect the performance of your site.

-For example, if one of the sites on the server goes viral and sees a sudden spike in visitors, it can cause your site to become slow and take longer to load.
+For example, if one of the sites on the server goes viral and sees a sudden spike in visitors, it could cause your site to become slow and take longer to load.

-In addition, there are also certain limitations on the types of things you can install or modify on a shared hosting account.
+In addition, there can be certain limitations on the types of things you can install or modify on a shared hosting account.

 Managed server with dedicated hosting

-Great for: Multiple small websites, high-profile blogs and busy ecommerce sites.
+Great for: Multiple small websites; high-profile blogs; large business sites; busy ecommerce sites.

 Unlike shared hosting, with managed hosting you’ll have an entire server all to yourself.
-This gives you solo access to every resource available.
-In other words, not only will your website be able to handle many more visitors but they’ll also enjoy a great experience on your site thanks to lightning fast page browsing.
+This gives you sole access to every resource available.
+In other words, not only will your website be able to handle many more visitors, but they’ll also enjoy a great experience on your site thanks to lightning-fast loading speeds.

-But there’s another reason why managed hosting is a popular option, and that’s because you don’t need technical knowledge to use it.
-Add to that that that we’ll take care of server maintenance and backups for you so you can focus on other important tasks.
+Managed hosting is a popular option because you don’t need technical knowledge to use it.
+Your web host will take care of server maintenance for you so you can focus on other important tasks.

 The downside is that managed hosting is more expensive than shared hosting.
 Since you’re not sharing the space and the resources, you also won’t be sharing the costs.

-Great for: Designers and developers, multi-site hosting and ecommerce, SaaS, applications, high-traffic sites.
+Great for: Designers and developers; multi-site hosting; ecommerce; SaaS applications; high-traffic sites.

 Each VPS operates independently without interfering with the VPS hosting of other websites on the same system.
 This means that there’s no risk of other users overloading your server or hurting your site’s performance.

-On the contrary.
 The fact that the resources on your server are exclusively yours is what makes it more powerful than shared hosting.
-And by powerful we also mean faster page loading, which is key to providing visitors with a great experience on your site.
+This means faster page loading, which is key to providing visitors with a great experience on your site.

 In addition, you have the freedom to install and configure what you want and how you want on your VPS.

-The great news is that since it’s still a shared server, this type of hosting is much more affordable than managed hosting.
+The great news is that since it’s still (technically) a shared server, this type of hosting is more affordable than managed hosting.